h4sh5/waffles/README.md

 An example JSON rules file is provided in the repo.

 Each rule has multiple items that combine using an OR / AND condition.
-They also
+Each rule item can be on the path (e.g. /admin), query (e.g. "id=1") or body (e.g. the body of a POST request), and uses Golang regex.

 All rules are processed, and if any rules match the request will be blocked, returning HTTP status 406.